 Paying off debt with home equity is controversial in some quarters, but we think that it makes sense if done right.

 If you have $20,000 of credit card debt that you are paying 15% interest on per year, you could pull cash out of your home, pay off the debt, and pay 5% per year on the debt.
 That is a huge interest savings!

 The danger is if you use the opportunity to have free credit cards again to run up more debt.
 If you do, then you may not be able to tap your equity again to pay them off.
 Plus, you now have a second mortgage on your home you have to pay, or you lose the home.

 Another popular thing to do with equity this year is to buy investment properties.
 If you buy properties under market value, you may be able to earn 10% or more per year on your properties, and easily pay off the loan on your home.

 It is important to invest your equity wisely in properties because if they properties do not produce income, you have to still pay that second mortgage.

 Home Equity Loans

-A home equity loan allows you to pull out a lump sum of equity form your house.
+An equity home mortgage allows you to pull out a lump sum of equity form your house.
 The rate is fixed, so it will be easy to work this into your budget.
 Of course, it has to be added onto your mortgage payment.